DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 Or simply use an alternate fragrance oil that blends nicely with orange.
 I also added extra caffeine to my scrub for its purported anti-aging benefits (though research is mixed) along with its anti-inflammatory properties and naturally occurring antioxidants.

-Following is my orange coconut DIY coffee scrub recipe without coconut oil.
-In addition to this DIY coffee scrub recipe, you’ll also find free printable labels for your own coffee scrubs after the recipe for easy gifting.
+Following is my orange coconut coffee scrub recipe without coconut oil.
+In addition to the directions on how to make this product, you’ll also find free printable labels to apply to your product containers for easy gifting.
 I hope you enjoy the coffee scrub benefits as much as I do!

 Homemade Coffee Scrub Ingredients

-We need the following materials to create an exfoliating coffee scrub:
+We need the following materials to create an exfoliating body scrub with coffee:

 - 4.5 oz. coffee beans, finely ground